rossta/rossta.github.com/source/blog/2016-04-16-using-webpack-with-middleman.html.md

 My development experience is greatly enhanced with the auto-recompile feature of webpack along with the `middleman-livereload` extension.
-Though I haven't tried the `webpack-dev-server` and [hot-reloading of Webpack modules](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html), it seems possible to set this up to work with Middleman.
+Though I haven't tried the `webpack-dev-server` and [hot-reloading of webpack modules](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html), it seems possible to set this up to work with Middleman.

-You can go much further with Webpack of course.
-For more info, check out the [Webpack guides](https://webpack.github.io/) and Pete Hunt's [Webpack How-to](https://github.com/petehunt/webpack-howto).
+You can go much further with webpack of course.
+For more info, check out the [webpack guides](https://webpack.github.io/) and Pete Hunt's [webpack How-to](https://github.com/petehunt/webpack-howto).

 ### Moving away from Sprockets